oznu/homebridge-gsh/README.md

 ## Configuration

-Set up your `.env` file with necessary environment variables including your RTSP stream URL and local storage paths.
-Also ensure that your Python script path and binary are correctly set.
+Create a `.env` file for your environment variables, including paths and settings for the RTSP stream, notification endpoints, local storage, and the Python environment.

 ```plaintext
 RTSP_STRING=rtsp://username:password@camera_ip:port